 According to Pete Davies, LinkedIn’s senior director of product management, the mantra of the feed is “People you know, talking about the things you care about.”
-In other words, the LinkedIn algorithm prioritizes personal connections based around interests.
+In other words, the LinkedIn algorithm prioritizes personal connections based on interests.

 So, how does the LinkedIn algorithm work?

-The latest update to the LinkedIn algorithm prioritizes valuable, relevant content and engagement.
+The latest update to the LinkedIn algorithm prioritizes valuable, relevant content, and engagement.

 The more valuable the conversation, the higher in your feed the post will be.
 Through your connections, hashtags you follow, pages you’ve liked, and places you’ve worked for, LinkedIn creates a personalized feed with content and conversations geared towards you.
 Over the past two years, updates to the LinkedIn algorithm have spurred a more than 50% increase in viral activity.